-If you have not logged into the course by the twelfth class day (September 15), your access to the course will be blocked and the Registrar's Office will remove you from the class roster.
-I recommend that you access English 1301 every week.
-To be successful, do NOT procrastinate until the night before assignments are due.
+If you have not logged into the course by the twelfth class day (February 2), your access to the course will be blocked and the Registrar's Office will remove you from the class roster.
+Failure to submit two consecutive weeks of materials will result in being dropped for non-attendance.